 - I feel like I have better control over my intrusive thoughts and managing how they make me feel.
 It was nice to connect with other people with anxiety.
 Anonymous

 - The course gave me strength at a time when it was hard to find!
 I highly recommend this as a way to improve your quality of life and keep moving forward with new skills, strategies, and knowledge.
 Anonymous

 - The material is really helpful for building coping skills.
 They are small groups and there is ample time to share and discuss things.
 There are resources for ongoing support provided after the sessions are all complete.
 Anonymous

 - Our facilitator was awesome, always nice, and positive.
 Always on time.
 (I) found it extremely helpful when my facilitator told me things about her anxiety and how she overcame (them).
 (I)Never felt judged- felt very supported and that I wasn’t alone.
 Daphne

-Tami and dozens of others are still participating in weekly support groups — because when the six-week program is over, supports are still there.
-Participants are invited to ongoing weekly support group meetings to bolster their new skills and support network.
+Dozens of people continue to participate in weekly support groups — because when the six-week program is over, supports are still there.
+Participants are invited to ongoing weekly (virtual) support group meetings to bolster their new skills and support network.

 The Anxiety Worry and Support Program is currently accepting applications.
-Email firstname.lastname@example.org or call 204 925 0600 to register.
+Please email firstname.lastname@example.org or call 204 925- 0600 to register.